israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - As for employee satisfaction, it is no surprise that less employee satisfaction predicts turnover well.
 Refer to the partial dependence chart.
 Satisfaction of 0.1 or less is a definite walk.
 - As for last_evaluation, better performance leads to an employee leaving, perhaps given their confidence and competence to find a better opportunity elsewhere.
 - As for tenure, there's something unusual about the higher tendency to leave the company after 5 years.
 Perhaps, after stock options have vested.
-- Also, it is not unexpected that the number of projects affects employee turnover.
+- It is not unexpected that the number of projects affects employee turnover.
 At 6 or more projects, there is a tendency for employees to leave the company.

-### Insights

 ### Recommendation/Next Steps:
 Find ways to reduce long workweeks (< 45 hrs per week), perhaps by looking into employees' workload, or number of projects.